AvijitBag/ConcurrentKernels/guided_concurrentKernels_SYCLMigration/README.md

 |`01_dpct_output`      | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
 This SYCL code has some unmigrated code that has to be manually fixed to get full functionality.
 (The code does not functionally work as supplied.)
 |`02_sycl_migrated`    | Contains manually migrated SYCL code from CUDA code.

+## CUDA source code evaluation
+The `Concurrent Kernels` sample demonstrates the use of SYCL queues for concurrent execution of several kernels on GPU devices.
+It is implemented using SYCL to achieve parallel execution of kernels to a GPU or CPU and further demonstrates how to optimize and improve processing time.

 ## Prerequisites

 | Optimized for         | Description